rik-org/rik/README.md

 This is due to missing packages in your system, install `libssl-dev` to fix this.

-- Ubuntu: `sudo apt install libssl-dev`
+- Ubuntu: `sudo apt update && sudo apt install libssl-dev protobuf-compiler`